 As Director of Climate Resiliency Planning at the NYC Department of Housing Preservation and Development, Lida led initiatives addressing climate equity, affordable housing and neighborhood infrastructure in New York City.
-Previously, she led the national Climate-Smart Cities program at The Trust for Public Land, advancing green infrastructure and civic technology for climate action, and has experience executing public-private partnerships for public spaces in the Washington, DC area.
+Previously, she led the national Climate-Smart Cities program at The Trust for Public Land, advancing green infrastructure and civic technology for climate action, and has expanded public realm through community-engaged design and cultivating public-private partnerships in the Washington, DC area.

-Lida is a certified planner and an educator of urban planning and design at Pratt Institute and Syracuse University.
+Lida is an AICP certified planner and an educator of community planning and design at Pratt Institute in Brooklyn.

 Climate-Smart Cities @ The Trust for Public Land